mramadane/Research_code/README.md

 ## Notes
 - The raw Colab export (`Raw_files/rbpf_hist_q_v2.py`) is preserved intact; new code lives under `src/`.
-- Dependencies stay light (NumPy, pandas, FilterPy, PyYAML).
+- Dependencies stay light (NumPy, pandas, SciPy, FilterPy, PyYAML).
 Add plotting or control-toolbox packages as needed for your analysis scripts.
 - If you point the config at your own data, ensure timestamps follow the DWD format or adapt the loaders in `rbpf_lab.data_loading`.